All Episodes

 Health care is a human right, not a privilege.

-When we're in the White House, unlike Republicans, we're not gonna cut social security, we're going to expand Social Security.
+When we're in the White House, unlike Republicans, we're not going to cut Social Security.

-Elderly people have the light, the right to live out their retirement years in dignity.
+Elderly people have the right to live out their retirement years in dignity.

-When we are in the White House, and I'm proud of the role that I've played working with Al, working with many of you, we're gonna raise the minimum wage to this country to a living wage at least 15 bucks an hour.
+When we are in the White House, and I'm proud of the role that I've played working with Al, working with many of you, we're going to raise the minimum wage to this country to a living wage, at least 15 bucks an hour.

 When we are in the White House, not a radical idea, much less so today than four years ago.

-We're gonna make public colleges and universities tuition free.
+We're going to make public colleges and universities tuition free.

-I want all of our kids, regardless of income, to be able to get a college education, and we're either gonna substantially lower student debt or end it completely.
+I want all of our kids, regardless of income, to be able to get a college education, and we're either going to substantially lower student debt or end it completely.

-And you know, we're gonna pay for many of these programs by not giving tax breaks to billionaires and large corporations as Trump does.
+And you know, we're going to pay for many of these programs by not giving tax breaks to billionaires and large corporations as Trump does.

-We're gonna tell them that they're gonna finally stop paying their fair share of taxes.
+We're going to tell them that they're going to finally start paying their fair share of taxes.

-How stupid it is that you got a corporation like Amazon.
+How stupid it is that you've got a corporation like Amazon.

 Anyone here know how much Amazon paid in taxes last year?